 Ms. Yumiko Noda held important offices including Chairman & Representative Director at Veolia Japan K.K. (now Veolia Japan GK).
 She is suitable as an outside Director based on her sound judgment and insight necessary for company management and her ability to supervise and advise on the Company's management.
 As she meets the "Independence Standards for Outside Directors and Outside Corporate Auditors" of the Company and presents no conflict of interest risk with ordinary shareholders, the Company has designated her as independent director.
 Name: Hiroshi Ohashi

-Mr. Hiroshi Ohashi has been working at the University of Tokyo (National University Corporation, the University of Tokyo) with which the Company has a transactional relationship, but for the last three (3) fiscal years the payments made to such corporation by the Company has been no more than 2% of the annual total income of such corporation and the payment from such corporation to the Company has been no more than 2% of the annual consolidated net sales of the Company.
-The Company believes that the above transactions have no effect on the judgment of shareholders and investors based on their volume and nature.
+Mr. Hiroshi Ohashi has been working at the University of Tokyo (National University Corporation, the University of Tokyo) to which the Company makes donation and with which the Company has a transactional relationship, but for the last three (3) fiscal years the donation and payments made to such corporation by the Company has been no more than 1% of the annual total income of such corporation and the payment from such corporation to the Company has been no more than 1% of the annual consolidated net sales of the Company.